Anna042023/CrossCityBench/README.md

 (3) **STPB captures meaningful differences across models.** Models such as D2MHyper and CrossST achieve higher STPB scores and human ratings, while others are lower, showing that STPB can effectively distinguish interpretability across methods.

-## The Technical Pathway Decision Matrix for Cross-City Traffic Prediction
+## 🎯 The Technical Pathway Decision Matrix for Cross-City Traffic Prediction

+Based on quantitative insights from our multidimensional diagnostic evaluation, the following evidencebased decision matrix maps practical constraints (e.g., data scarcity, distribution shifts, privacy needs) to suitable learning paradigms.
+Each recommendation is directly linked to the diagnostic analyses that quantify its tradeoffs, providing a traceable, datadriven selection tool—moving from qualitative advice to empirically grounded guidance.

 <p align="center"><b>Table 7: The technical pathway decision matrix for cross-city spatio-temporal traffic prediction</b></p>